NKulas/PowerTool/README.md

 <h2>Description</h2>
 This utility allows for performing various actions on a remote computer in a Windows Active Directory domain environment.
 The "Interface" file is the main entry point.
 It will call additional modules in the "Modules" folder to perform each action.
 <h2>Background</h2>
 I began this project in my free time at work to teach myself Powershell.
 I have a lot of cool modules, and am working on removing information specific to my workplace in order to make them usable on any domain.
+The created date in most files is when I created the original version at work.
 <h2>Installation</h2>
 <ol>
 <li>Download the files and put them in a directory of your choice</li>